suncoast-devs/handbook/lessons/http-intro/index.md

 These services could be on different ports, but then users would have to type that into the URL.
 For instance we could put our HTTP on port `8080` but then users would have to run `http://suncoast.io:8080` and that isn't too friendly.
-When we run our local development servers you will notice that we use port number for this.
+When we run our local development servers you will notice that we use a port number for this.
 One of the common operating system rules is that user applications are not allowed to run on ports less than `1024`.
 This prevents a user of a server from starting their own HTTP server that the public would